ReseauEntourage/entourage-ror/data_export/README.txt

   created_at
   first_sign_in_at (apparently only tracked since 2018-06-18)
   last_sign_in_at (apparently only tracked since 2016-08-25)
+  has_email
   country
   postal_code (those ending with XXX indicate that only the department is known)

+  Note: users country and postal_code have started to be collected on 2018-02-19
+        and became a part of user onboarding on 2018-08-01

 sessions (each entry indicates that the user used the app on that date) user_id